 Grades will be based on evidence that students have completed assigned readings, participated actively in all discussion posts, completed weekly interactive assignments, actively participated in group projects, and taken all exams as scheduled throughout the semester.
 All assignments must be submitted via Canvas by the posted deadline.
+Please note that using Al tools in course assignments is not permitted in this course.
+ChatGPT or similar tools generate, or enhance, the answers in the Discussion Board Post or the content and analysis in the Group Project, and this is strictly prohibited.
+Detection of Al tools in any assignment will result in failure and notification to the Dean of Students Office for consideration of disciplinary action.

 - Module Quizzes: You will be quizzed on the assigned material (readings, lectures, etc.) for each module.
 The quiz will be administered through Quizzes in Canvas.
 The syllabus quiz is worth 30 points, and the handbook quiz is worth 25 points.
 Each chapter quiz is worth 10 points.
-Total Points: 185 Module quizzes will be available only for a 24-hour period on the designated date and cannot be accessed earlier. - Discussion Posts: Throughout the semester, you will be asked to participate in discussions with assigned group members.
+Total Points: 185 Quizzes will be available only for a 24-hours on the designated date and cannot be accessed earlier. - Discussion Posts: Throughout the semester, you will be asked to participate in discussions with assigned group members.
 The discussion posts will be centered on material that is relevant to the module's region of the world.
 You will read, view, and/or listen to the material and submit your post to the writing prompt for discussion.
 Each Discussion Post assignment is worth 45 points.
 You will be graded on your initial post, as well as at least two additional responses to others in your group.
 Your effort will be measured on the level of participation and quality of contribution to the discussions.
 Late discussion posts will receive no credit (0/45 points).
 Make-up for Discussion Posts is NOT possible, this is due to being group assignments where peer interaction is needed.
 These are already extended 1-week assignments.
 Total Points: 135